 The Great Recycling Bin in the Sky

 If, for any reason BossMan should end his managerial mission, please bid him fond farewell and recycle both his package and his body so that his spirit can rest in peace.
-Visit www.happyworker.com/recycle/ for more information.
+Visit our Happy Worker's Recycle and Reuse page.

 We at Happy Worker thank you for adopting your BossMan, and for supporting the propagation of the boss species.
 We’re counting on your help in the brave crusade to reach management’s objectives and corporate perfection.